seamoon76/Multilingual-Web-IDE/readme.md

 sudo apt install gdb
 ```

-in `backend/tree/config.py`，Specifies `rootPath` of the working directory of the IDE backend, which will be used to store projects.
+In `backend/tree/config.py`，specifies `rootPath` of the working directory of the IDE backend, which will be used to store projects.
 Make sure that the specified path exists.
-If you are using WSL, '/mnt/d' means disk "D:" in Windows.
+If you are using WSL, '/mnt/c' means disk "C:" in Windows.
 ```
 class Paths():
-    rootPath = '/mnt/d/workspace'
+    rootPath = '/mnt/c/workspace'
 ```

 #### run backend